kphillips001/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array with results of the execution of a function on the array element. .forEach does not return a new array.
+It executes a function on each element of the original array, therefore able to mutate the original array.

 2. What is the difference between a function and a method?

+A method is a function that sets a parameter for an object.

 3. What is closure?

+A closure gives you access to an outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - Refers to the global object containing variables and functions that can be accessed anywhere.

+Implicit Binding - To the left of the dot (.), "this" refers to the object that is being accessed in the context of the function invocation.

+Explicit Binding - When using .call or .apply, "this" is explicity passesd as a parameter.

+New Binding - When a construtor function is invoked, "this" refers to the instance of the new object that is returned by the constructor function.

 5. Why do we need super() in an extended class?

+super() calls the parent class with parameters passed to the child so that the extended class can initialize the parent class in the subclass - inheritance.

 ## Project Set up